Support the Robert Giard Foundation by purchasing a limited edition print by artist and Foundation board member Paul Mpagi Sepuya.

-Prints from the edition can be purchased for $1,000 each at the event or online through NYCharities.
+Prints can be purchased for $1,200 each.
 All proceeds go to support the future of the Robert Giard Foundation Fellowship for photographers and filmmakers.

 For questions and information on purchasing an edition, email [email protected]

 Paul Mpagi Sepuya (b.
 1982, San Bernardino, CA) is a Los Angeles-based artist working in photography.
 Sepuya’s work has been covered and published in ARTFORUM, Aperture, The New Yorker, The New York Times, Art Review, Frieze, Art in America, Monocle, Osmos, The Nation, and he is a recipient of the 2017 Rema Hort Mann Foundation’s grant for Los Angeles artists.

 His work is in the permanent collections of the Museum of Modern Art, the Whitney Museum of American Art, the Guggenheim Museum, the Studio Museum in Harlem, the International Center for Photography, the Cleveland Museum of Art, the Milwaukee Art Museum, and the Carnegie Museum, among others.
 Solo exhibitions include “Double Enclosure” at Fotomuseum Amsterdam (2018); “Dark Room” at Document, Chicago (2018) and “Dark Room” at team (bungalow), Los Angeles; and “Figures, Grounds and Studies” at Yancey Richardson Gallery, New York City (both 2017).